RAKESH32/solana-baksheesh/README.md

 To run webpack and move all code in dist folder yarn dev

-Now upload dist folder in chrome extension store
+Upload dist folder in chrome extension store